 13) Lay leaders (and pastors) don’t know where the church is heading.

 – We don’t get all focused on vision statements.
 We are here to serve Jesus.

 – I think it’s on the back of the bulletin.

 These types of statements don’t indicate a lack of faithfulness on the part of the lay leadership.
 Quite the contrary.
-I think lay leaders want to make a large impact and will faithfully follow strong servant leadership.
-They indicate a lack of intentionality on the part of the pastor, session, staff, board, or other leaders to faithfully clarify the vision, communicate it, and ensure others know it.
-Which of these areas do you need to address?
-Where do you see these deadly sins of a dying church in your church and its ministries?
+Lay leaders want to make a large impact and will faithfully follow strong servant leadership.
+It shows that the church lacks a shared dream and plan for the future.

 What do I do next?

 Great question.
 The worst thing you could do is nothing with these deadly sins of a dying church!
 Here are some options:

 1) Take action by speaking about this post with your leadership team.